1985–86 Aston Villa F.C. season

 During the 1985–86 English football season, Aston Villa competed in the Football League First Division.

+There were debuts for Simon Stainrod (63), Paul Elliott CBE (57) and Steve Hodge (53).

 Diary of the season

 10 July 1985 – Everton sell striker Andy Gray to Aston Villa for £150,000, six years after he first left Villa Park to sign for Wolves.
 The departure of Gray from Goodison Park comes despite calls from fans for manager Howard Kendall to retain the striker who played a crucial role in Everton winning three major trophies in his two seasons at the club.

 17 August 1985 – The Football League season begins.
 FA Cup holders Manchester United beat Aston Villa 4–0 at Old Trafford.
 The season begins without any live coverage of matches on TV for an indefinite period after the collapse of talks between ITV and the Football League to show live matches this season.